NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 We have tried to make this project as open-source as we can, only removing personally identifiable interviews and rough drafts from the working repository to the public repository.
 In this way, we hope to encourage other organizations in the community to publish their models, so we can work together to converge upon the best estimates of existential risk and cost-effectiveness.

 SoGive would like to thank Rethink Priorities for peer-reviewing this piece.
-We would like to thank Sam Hilton for edits.
 We would like to thank the Centre for the Study of Existential Risk for their comments, time, and cooperation.
 These parties may disagree substantially on some of the conclusions in Nuño’s report as commissioned by SoGive.
 Mistakes remain attributable to the author, Nuño, and primary editor, Spencer R. Ericson.

 ## 1. Review of estimation strategies

+The following are strategies we might consider using to determine a reasonable cost-effectiveness threshold for philanthropy to reduce existential risk.

 ## 1.1.
 Summary table